sbrockma/std-format/README.md

 std-format is a string formatting function for TS/JS.

 This is a hobby project.
-This is early release, and has many bugs.
+This is early release, still going through some changes, and has many bugs.
 Hoping to fix them.

 ## Format Specification